 I’m naturally skinny and want to put on weight without becoming ‘skinny fat’, how should I go about this?

-‘Skinny fat’ refers to someone who by no means looks overweight, nor do they weigh enough to be considered overweight, yet they have a higher percentage of body fat than would… Read more →
+‘Skinny fat’ refers to someone who by no means looks overweight, nor do they weigh enough to be considered overweight, yet they have a higher percentage of body fat than would be considered… Read more →

 June 13, 2014

 Water is essential to life, and it is the one thing that we cannot go without for a sustained period of time.
 Hydration plays a pivotal role in both fat loss and muscle gain, a hydrated cell works more efficiently and is better primed to burn fat and make energy.
 If fat cells… Read more →

 May 12, 2014

 Recovery and regeneration is essential to long-term progress:Along with its ugly twin strength training, recovery is often the most overlooked aspect of exercise.
 More isn’t always better, and people who push and push with no respite will find a stall in progress.
 Your body doesn’t recover during… Read more →

 Beginners Guide to the Squat